Kung Pao Chicken recipe is the guide to a wok-fried chicken dish that’s dotted with tangy herbs and most specifically – the spicy sweet sauce.

-Kung Pao Chicken, which originally named Gōngbǎo Jīdīng (宫保鸡丁), was descended from Sichuan, a southwest province in China.
+Kung Pao Chicken, originally Gōngbǎo Jīdīng (宫保鸡丁), is a Chinese cuisine mainstay whose recipe was initiated in Sichuan – southwest province of China.

 If you or your dining mates can’t stand its considerable tanginess, slinging in more veggies might help flatten the flavor a little bit.
 Broccoli, cauliflower, bok choy or carrots are nice choices here.
 After all, it takes no guts to go for a new alteration, you think?